kylemettling/codewars/README.md

 ## Lessons Learned:

 This activity in particular is dedicated to constant lessons learned -- stretching my comfort level and boundaries of C.S. theories and concepts.
-I have actively conditioned with primitives such as Arrays, Strings, and Objects, as well as algorithms and the operations on data structures needed for accurate solutions.
+I have actively conditioned with primitives such as Array, String, Number, boolean and of course **Object**, as well as algorithms and the operations on data structures needed for accurate solutions.
 My software engineering journey is an ever-unraveling experience of discovery, determination and discipline.

 ## Keep Exploring: